soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 Next, after setting up the illegal business, these platforms must now compete with well established players who play by the rules.

-But even then, they can't actually compete fairly, so they undercut their prices instead.
+But even then, the platforms can't actually compete fairly, so they undercut their prices artificially instead.
 Talk about dirty ass play.

-As they got huge ass sum of investment from investors, they then use that money to undercut their own prices to drive the competition out, even if it means they're taking losses.
+As they got huge sum of investment from investors, they could use that money to undercut their own prices to drive the competition out, even if it means they're taking losses.

 Thanks to their deep pocket, they can take on billion dollars of losses head on before they flinch,